Nursing: Family Nurse Practitioner (M.S.N.)

 In applying these skills, instructors encourage students to be innovative and evidence-based in their approach to nursing to support the delivery of high-quality and safe patient care.

 As leaders in nursing education, research, and community engagement, ISU faculty have a collective vision to nurture innovation as we chart our path for the future.
 Our primary goal is to support our students in becoming an integral part of our learning community to address society's need for caring, knowledgeable, and scientifically well-prepared, nurse professionals.
 By building upon and expanding our students' knowledge and skills as professional registered nurses, the family nurse practitioner concentration prepares graduates to meet the ANCC and AANP certification competencies.
+Information on specific state requirements for nurse practitioner license may be found on the NursingLicensure.org website.

 The online master's degree in nursing is open to eligible in-state and many out-of-state applicants.
 The program is closed to all students (including U.S. military and State Department personnel and their family members) residing in a country other than the United States.